havatv/qgismultidistancebufferplugin/help/source/index.rst

 The resulting dataset consists of one (multi)polygon ("donut type") for each buffer distance.
 The (multi)polygons do not overlap.
-The attribute table will have one column / field named *distance*, that contains the (maximum) distance for the (multi)polygon.
+The attribute table of the result dataset will have one column / field named *distance*, that contains the (maximum) distance for the (multi)polygon.
 The memory layer containing the data set is added to the QGIS table of contents.